eclipse-edc/Connector/CONTRIBUTING.md

 * PR descriptions should use the current [PR template](.github/PULL_REQUEST_TEMPLATE.md)

 * Submit a draft pull request at early-stage and add people previously working on the same code as reviewer.
-Make sure automatically checks pass before marking it as "ready for review":
+Make sure automatic checks pass before marking it as "ready for review":

     * _Intellectual Property Validation_ verifying the [Eclipse CLA](#eclipse-contributor-agreement)
       has been signed as well as commits have been signed-off and